-‘The Sun’, South side of St Paul's Churchyard, London; cabinet maker (fl.1699-d.
+‘The Sun’, south side of St Paul's Churchyard, London; cabinet maker (fl.1699-d.
 1753)

-From 1720 he is recorded supplying furniture to Erddig, Clwyd, N. Wales.
 The most significant commission known to have been undertaken by Belchier was for John Meller at Erddig, Wales, a house which he acquired in 1716.
 He used Simon Yorke, his nephew, as his agent in London to order and supervise the furnishing of the house, which passed to him in 1723 on the death of his uncle.
 The most impressive piece of furniture in the house is the State Bed which was purchased in 1720.
 The bed frame with its carved and gilt gesso work is possibly by Belchier, the upholstery work being undertaken by a ‘Mr Hunt’, probably John Hutt, a tradesman whose workshops were also in St Paul's Churchyard.
 The eagles’ heads on the tester of the bed closely compare with those on gilt pier glasses supplied in 1723 and 1726 at £36 and £50 respectively for the two best bedchambers.

 A pair of gilt girandoles with glass arms were supplied by Belchier on 25 August 1724 at a cost of £14 each.
 Apart from the bed and mirrors, a glass-topped table with the arms of John Meller supplied by Belchier on 6 June 1726 also survives in the house.
 These items are part of the substantial commissions placed with Belchier at this period.
 His bill covering November 1722 to January 1726 amounted to £262 12s.
 At the same period as he was working on furnishings for Erddig, he received orders for glass for St. Paul's Cathedral.
 Accounts dated December 1724 to January 1725 record the supplying of 8 glasses 25 inches square at £8, and 27 others 25 by 18 inches at 16s each (£21 12s).
 Two fine japanned desks and bookcase at Erddig are often attributed to Belchier, although they are undocumented.
 Similar desks and bookcases are often attributed to Belchier on the strength of this association.